Is Short Term Memory Loss a Sign of Dementia?

 When a person is experiencing memory loss, it can be a sign of dementia.
 The two terms - memory loss and dementia - are often used interchangeably, but they are not necessarily the same.
 Memory loss can occur for many reasons and may not be indicative of dementia.
 Dementia, on the other hand, is usually caused by damage to the brain and is a progressive illness.

-When it comes to dementia, memory loss is one of the most common symptoms.
+When it comes to dementia, memory problems are one of the most common symptoms.
 People suffering from dementia may experience difficulty recalling facts, events, or conversations that have recently occurred.
+Dementia can significantly affect the ability to recall memories, making everyday forgetfulness more pronounced.
 They may also have difficulty in retaining information or remembering how to do certain tasks.
 There is also a possibility that someone with dementia may have trouble recognizing family members or friends.

 Sometimes, another symptom of dementia is forgetting words or using inappropriate words when describing something.
 This is known as “word-finding difficulty.”
 These issues can become more pronounced in later stages of the illness.